 Here is another view of my little skeleton guy.
 He is joined in the corner by three suspended bats and three plastic cockroaches against the wall.
 I’ve been having some fun placing the little guy in different poses on the bench.
 And I’m happy to report that at least one of the teenagers in the house noticed this.

 And there you go!
 Last-minute Halloween Decorations!

 Would you rather order some decorations online and have them delivered to your front door?
 Can’t blame you – there are some crazy good items out there.
-I created a post that lists the Top 10 Must-Haves on Amazon for under $20.
+I created a post that lists the Halloween Must Haves for under $20.
 No need to break the budget on decorations, right?